 Steps for the Christmas Inspired Place Card Setting:

 Using the same tea cup and saucer (you’ll need to clean it completely and make sure it is thoroughly dry) place canning salt into the tea cup at least 3-quarters full.

 Place fresh sprigs of pine or cedar inside the tea cup on the “snow” (aka the salt).

-By changing out the brown charger for the gray charger, the layered mix of ironstone and transferware for Christmas china and the green velvet napkin for the brown velvet napkin, the Christmas inspired place card setting looks like this…
+Change out the brown charger for the gray charger, the layered mix of ironstone and transferware for Christmas china and the green velvet napkin for the brown velvet napkin.
+The Christmas inspired place card setting will look like this…